-- 5.7.1.1 The Proposed Scheme is situated at a prominent location, making it highly accessible within walkable distance for the communities along Lai King Hill Road.
+- The Proposed Scheme is situated at a prominent location, making it highly accessible 5.7.1.1 within walkable distance for the communities along Lai King Hill Road.
 As presented in the pedestrian connection plan in Appendix A, public accesses that will operate during reasonable hours.
 Besides, enhanced entrances and walkways to the residential neighbourhoods in the vicinity are reserved, allowing the neighbourhoods to use the facilities provided in the Proposed Scheme conveniently via Lai King Hill Road.
-Up-to-standard walkways with street furniture are planned internally to form a pleasant pedestrian network connecting the proposed residential towers, podiums and the entrances.
-The proposed retail uses will incorporate the floor space created from the adaptive re-use of the existing 12 Grade 3 historic buildings, creating a thematic streetscape that provides unique experiences to the residents and the general public. - In response to the TPB members' suggestions to incorporate retail facilities into the 5.7.1.2 development proposal, the Applicant has reviewed the provision of retail facilities in the surrounding neighbourhood along Lai King Hill Road.
-The Applicant regards it is an opportunity to include local retail facilities in the Proposed Scheme.
-It has been observed that commercial activities in the neighbourhoods along Lai King Hill Road are primarily concentrated in Nob Hill, located at the southern end of the area.
-Given the existing population of approximately 15,70012 residents in the Lai King Hill Road neighbourhood, the retail facilities in the Proposed Scheme are designed to meet the daily needs of the existing and additional population.
-Additionally, these facilities will offer new choices of goods and services in the northern part of Lai King Hill Road.
+Up-tostandard walkways with street furniture are planned internally to form a pleasant pedestrian network connecting the proposed residential towers, podiums and the entrances.
+The proposed retail uses will incorporate the floor space created from the adaptive re-use of the existing 12 Grade 3 historic buildings, creating a thematic streetscape that provides unique experiences to the residents and the general public. - 5.7.1.2 In response to the TPB members' suggestions to incorporate retail facilities into the development proposal, the Applicant has reviewed the provision of retail facilities in the surrounding neighbourhood along Lai King Hill Road.
+The Applicant regards it is an opportunity to include local retail facilities in the Proposed Scheme. - 5.7.1.3 Reviewing the existing retail provision and distribution within the 800m environ (about 15-minutes walking distance) of the Application Site, it is noted that there are only 3 neighbourhood shopping malls and a market serving the existing population of about 30,179 (Figure 10 refers).
+At a more local scale, the commercial activities in the neighbourhoods along Lai King Hill Road (existing population of about 13,808) are primarily served by Nob Hill Square, located at the southern end of the Lai King Hill Road neighbourhood (250m away from the Application Site).
+Considering the characteristics of retail services in the surrounding area, and referencing Chapter 6 of HKPSG, which states, "3.6(2) Neighbourhood shopping centres are usually located within walking distance from residential neighbourhoods such as public and private housing estates and predominantly residential areas.", it is anticipated that an additional neighbourhood shopping centre will be needed to serve the projected population increase of about 19,038 generated by the Proposed Scheme, which aims to create a self-contained residential community.
 The Proposed Scheme aims to complement existing commercial activities by providing local commodities and services tailored to the daily needs of the local community.
-Furthermore, as detailed in Appendix A, all proposed retails will be located on the lower floors of the Proposed Scheme, near the site entrance connecting to Lai Kiong Hill Road.
-This strategic positioning ensures that the retail facilities are easily accessible to residents, nearby community members, and users of community facilities.
-By bringing together these communities, an engaging atmosphere at the Application Site will be created.
-Overall, the Proposed Scheme will complement and connect existing residential neighbourhoods with vibrant mix of retail and community activities by being the centre of activity that will create a unique kind of experience for residents and the general public in their every-day life (Figure 9 refers).
+Additionally, these facilities will offer wider ranges choices of goods and services in the northern part of Lai King Hill Road, balancing the spatial distribution of retail services.

-Community Facilities and Minor Relaxation of Plot Ratio and Building Height Restriction in "Comprehensive Development Area" Zone at Various Lots in S.D.4 and Adjoining Government Land, Kau Wa Keng, Kwai Chung
+131) for Proposed Comprehensive Development including Flats, Retail and Community Facilities and Minor Relaxation of Plot Ratio and Building Height Restriction in "Comprehensive Development Area" Zone at Various Lots in S.D.4 and Adjoining Government Land, Kau Wa Keng, Kwai Chung Issue 2 | June 2025 Page 45

 Application for Permission Under Section 16 of the Town Planning Ordinance (Cap.
-131) for Proposed Comprehensive Development including Flats, Retail and